 Housing costs in Snyder are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Snyder is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Snyder, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Snyder’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Snyder is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Snyder who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Another notable thing is that Snyder is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.